Between TV shows like Tiny House Nation and Tiny House Hunters, the tiny house movement seems to be exploding in popularity.

 Both my wife and I enjoy watching tiny house shows because they allow us to view a lifestyle that is very different than ours.

 But would we ever consider moving into a tiny home so we could retire earlier or achieve financial independence faster?

-One Of Your Largest Expenses – Housing
+Cutting One Of Your Largest Expenses – Housing

-Housing is easily one of largest expenses, if not the largest expense, that you pay for each and every month in your budget.
+Housing is easily one of the largest expenses, if not the largest expense, that you pay for each and every month in your budget.

 Eliminating or greatly reducing your housing costs, while maintaining your level of income, can give you the opportunity to pay off debt faster or put even more money toward investments.